catnyay/RankedBot/README.md

 ## About

 A discord bot that acts as a ranked system for games.
 It calculates and keeps track of player ratings within the server.
-It stores the database on the discord server itself via chat messages.
+It stores the database on the discord server itself via messages in two isolated channels.

 Made for the FFC / SSF2 community; descendant of Boingbot.